h2oai/nitro/help/docs/guide/graphics.md

 Set `mode='g gauge-x'` to draw a horizontal gauge.

 Set `data=` to normalized `[start, end, size]` values.

-`size` defines the size of the bar relative to the rail, and defaults to 1.
+`size` defines the thickness of the bar relative to the rail, and defaults to 1 (bar is as thick as the rail).

 ```py